Leer, South Sudan

-Leer (or Ler) is a town in South Sudan.
-It is the capital of former Southern Liech State and Leer County.It's the most densely populated county in South Sudan.
+Leer (or Ler) is a town in the Leer County of Unity State in the Greater Upper Nile region of South Sudan.
+It is the capital of Leer County and was the capital of the former Southern Liech State.
+It is the most densely populated county in South Sudan.

 Location

 Leer is in Dok Nuer territory.

 It is located in Block 5A, an important oil-producing area in the north of South Sudan.

 Leer is a 1.5-hour flight from Juba or a two-day bus drive from Juba, the capital of South Sudan.

 The roads are not usable in the rainy season, when the only means of travel is by boat on the River Nile.
 There are no commercial flights to Leer, only aircraft contracted by the World Food Programme or missionary organizations like the Mission Aviation Fellowship fly in to support the work of humanitarian workers and to develop the Christian church which is growing rapidly.

 Leer County has been described as "a sprawling, flat, marshland littered with oil fields".